sanjoo12/Algorithm-mini-projects/README.md

 2. Binary Search Algorithm

-This project demonstrates the implementation of the binary search algorithm, used to find an element in a sorted list.
+This project identifies the implementation of the binary search algorithm, used to find an element in a sorted list.
 Binary search is efficient with a time complexity of O(log n).

 3. Dijkstra's Algorithm

-This project demonstrates the implementation of Dijkstra's algorithm, which is used for finding the shortest path in a graph.
+In this project it shows the implementation of Dijkstra's algorithm, which is used for finding the shortest path in a graph.
 It efficiently computes the shortest paths from a source node to all other nodes in a weighted graph.

 4. Fibonacci Sequence